 Chuckie’s most noticeable features are his bright orange hair, purple glasses, and freckles.
 He always wears a light blue shirt with a Saturn emblem tilted in the center, with green shorts that have playful lime green zig zags plastered on them.

-You can find the Saturn emblem that you will need for this costume in my FREE Chuckie Finster Cosplay Tutorial eBook.
+You can find the Saturn emblem that you will need for this costume in my FREE Chuckie Finster Costume Tutorial eBook.
 Get it here:

 What You’ll Need

 Most of these supplies are easily accessible on Amazon.
 I provided a link banner under each list for a visual of the products I used and how much they cost.
 Anything not shown in the banner will have its own link or can be found at your local craft/general store.